-There’s nowhere quite like the idyllic islands of the Indian Ocean for unforgettable family adventures.
-We’ve rounded up our favourite family-friendly resorts in the Maldives, the Seychelles and Mauritius to inspire your next getaway – they’re all part of our incredible Flex+ offer, so you can plan your holiday with the peace of mind you can cancel up to 10 days before travel if needed.
+To inspire your next getaway, we’ve rounded up our favourite family-friendly escapes to the Maldives, the Seychelles and Mauritius.
+All of these resorts are included in our Flex+ offers, so you can book with peace of mind – you can cancel up to 21 days before travel if needed.

 “The Seychelles is a dream destination for families.
 You could justify a visit here for the beaches alone, with safe shallow waters ideal for little ones and powdery soft stretches of sand perfect for shell hunting.
 Resorts are incredibly family-friendly, and direct overnight flight options from the UK mean you can snooze on the flight and wake up in the balmy Seychelles.
 And with only a three-hour time difference, body clocks won’t be too off track.
 Temperatures here are an average of 27 degrees, and with the driest weather between June and September, this times in well with a school holiday getaway.”